Lazigerbill/paramount/README.md

 ## Frontend:
 1. Design layout and cards to use
 2. Upon login,
-  - [ ]get RT charting data and chart
+  - [ ]get RT charting data and chart.
+RT data is created ready server side, fixed length.
-  - [ ]Grab last data point and insert to card
+  - [ ]Don't subscribe AWS on client side, too much trouble with authentication.
+Just listen to DB change to update chart.
-  - [ ]Subscript to DB and observe change, plug in to session variable and update accordingly
+  - [ ]Subscript to DB and observe change, plug in to session variable and update device status accordingly
 3. Historical data
+  - since Mongo aggregation is not reative, it is only useful for historical data.
+Use function like $unwind, $project or $map to create daily charting data

+Chart considerations:
+1. Support JSON data
+2. Support timeseries charting
+3. Support dynamic data(real time)
+4. Zoom
+## conclusion: C3, next: ChartJS, RichShaw

 ## Deployment:
 1. DB